-Donation cycles involve egg donors being stimulated with hormone treatment in preparation for an egg collection.
-Once eggs are collected from a donor, the eggs are then injected with sperm from the couple.
+For the kind called donation cycles, hormone treatment stimulates the egg donors during the preparation for an egg collection.
+First our expert team collects the eggs from a donor, and the eggs are injected with sperm from the couple.
 The fertilised embryos are then transferred to the recipient after she has been prepared in synchronisation with the donor.
 This method of IVF has been used widely for nearly 30 years.

-The first Egg donation transfer was carried out by Dr. Jon Buster in America.
-This cycle resulted in a pregnancy and live birth on the 3rd of February 1984 in California.
+Dr. Jon Buste carried out the first Egg donation transfer in America during the 80’s.
+This cycle resulted in a pregnancy and a live birth on the 3rd February 1984 in California.

-Egg donation was a new way of women who have no eggs or poor quality eggs being able to fall pregnant via IVF treatment.
-Egg donation is used widely in many European countries and very few Muslim countries such as Iran, Lebanon and Egypt.
+Egg donation was a new way for women who had no eggs or poor quality eggs, which disabled them to get pregnant via IVF treatment.
+It is widely used in many European countries and few Muslim countries such as Iran, Lebanon and Egypt.

-Egg Donation is forbidden in some European countries, however it is allowed in Greece, England, Spain and Belgium.
-North and South America, Africa, Australia and in many Asian countries the method is accepted.
+It is forbidden in some European countries.
+However the laws in Greece, England, Spain and Belgium allow it.
+North and South America, Africa, Australia and in many Asian countries also accept this method.
 In Northern Cyprus Egg donation is allowed in certain circumstances and forbidden in specific cases due to the Turkish law.

 There are two choices when a recipient is looking to choose an Egg Donor.

-- Anonymous: Where the donor and recipient are not known and not traceable and are only given limited information during the treatment process, i.e. Blood group, hair and eye colour, height, skin tone, country born etc..
+- Anonymous: It is the situation when the couples(recipients) do not know and trace the donor and they do get limited information during the treatment process, i.e. Blood group, hair and eye colour, height, skin tone, country born etc..

 The egg donation procedure is when the donor goes through the stimulation process to increase the possibilities of the number of eggs produced.
-In turn the female recipient is then started on separate medication not to stimulate her eggs but to prepare her body for transfer and possible pregnancy.
-When women undergo Egg donation the main focus for development is the thickening of the endometrium lining in synchronisation with the donor while she undergoes egg stimulation.
-The same preparation method is used for women undergoing a frozen embryo cycle.
+In turn we make the female recipient start on separate medication not to stimulate her eggs but to prepare her body for transfer and possible pregnancy.
+When women undergo Egg donation. the main focus for development is the thickening of the endometrium lining in synchronisation with the donor while she undergoes egg stimulation.
+It is the same preparation method that we use for women undergoing a frozen embryo cycle.
 The statistics at our clinic have showed that there is no difference in the percentage of women falling pregnant via a fresh or frozen donation cycle.